kurisufriend/kurisu-lambda/readme.txt

 - number, everything capable of being represented as a decimal float value
 - lambda, an anonymous expression containing the args and procedure
 - identifier, everything else
-lists starting with defined function identifiers are executed with the rest of the list as parameters, i.e. (spit "hello~" (+ 9000 1)). runs `spit` using "hello" and (+ 9000 1). the lower-order function is calculated for the higher-order one, so it ends up calling `spit` with "hello" and 9001. there are also pre-processor macros:
+an identifier previously defined in the scope will expand upon execution to the expression it is defined to. e.g. (def add (lambda (a b) a+b)) will cause any executed instance of `add` to expand to (lambda (a b) a+b)). lists starting with lambda are executed with the rest of the list as parameters, i.e. (spit "hello~" (+ 9000 1)). runs the lambda `spit` refers to using "hello" and (+ 9000 1). the lower-order function is calculated for the higher-order one, so it ends up calling `spit` with "hello" and 9001. there are also pre-processor macros:
 - INCLUDE:<path>, for expanding and inserting another file
 - DEFINE:<name>:macro:<arg1>:<arg2>:<argn>, for defining macros